5 Awesome Benefits of Mindful Meditation for Personal Growth

 I’ve learned to use my mind and body together to compromise.
 After all, our bodily functions rely on each other in one way or another.
 Instead of retreating, I started using my left hand just as much as my right to pull the weeds.
 That way, I get to stay out and finish the full job without being in pain.
 Even though using my left hand felt a bit uncoordinated at first, I got used to it.
 The more I practiced, the better I became, and the less pain I endured in right my shoulder.
 Consequently, keeping me a happier person overall.

 Mindful meditation can improve the results of your workout.
 Working out can be very meditative by itself, especially when working on proprioception.
 It requires you to concentrate and be totally independent of your vision.
 It demands your body to feel and know where you are in space in order to stay balanced.
 Kind of like doing certain poses in Yoga that require your full attention in order to stay on your feet…or foot.

 I’ve noticed that if I’m not exactly challenging myself when working out, I tend to space out or get lost in other thoughts.
 Not really paying attention to what I’m doing at the present time.
 On another note, if you are present and in the moment, in tune with your body, you can do more than what you think you can.
 You can push yourself to do that extra set or that additional 5 minutes on the mill.
 When you stay focused, you will do better.
 Consequently, you will get better results, or get over that plateau.

-If you enjoyed these 5 Amazing Benefits of Mindful Meditation for Personal Growth, please share it using the social media links on this page.
+If you enjoyed these 5 Awesome Benefits of Mindful Meditation for Personal Growth, please share this using the social media links below.
 Also, check out my blog on How You Can Become Your Greatest Version